Program Information and Application Process

 The Application Process

-- Applicants will be emailed a decision letter within two weeks of the final interview date.
+- Applicants will be emailed a decision letter within two weeks of the interview and orientation date.

 Program Requirements for Accepted Applicants:

-- Attend a week-long topic group specialty training during the week before Fall Quarter classes begin (dates to be announced).
+- Attend a 5-day topic group training during the week before Fall Quarter classes begin (2020 dates to be announced).
+Fall training is typically 30-40 hours depending on topic group.

 Topic group opportunities for Peer Health Educators: